 The Hunting Island historic lighthouse is the only lighthouse open to the public to climb in South Carolina.
-From the very top, guests have access to the gorgeous Atlantic Ocean, as well at other beautiful views of the park.
+From the very top, guests have access to the gorgeous Atlantic Ocean, as well as other beautiful views of the park.

 If you didn’t already know, Hunting Island State Park is one of the most beloved state parks and beach areas in South Carolina.
 Believe it or not, the area attracts over a million visitors a year and most can’t get enough of what’s there.
 They fall in love with it so much that they end up going back and back.

-Maybe it’s the powdery white sand beaches, or maybe the scenic area and infinite Atlantic Ocean that make this a perfect getaway.
+Maybe it’s the powdery white sand beaches, or maybe the scenic area and the infinite Atlantic Ocean that make this a perfect getaway.
 Hunting Island is home to a famous campground, which has plenty of space for RV’s and tent campers, as well as a primitive camp site for those who like to pitch a tent.
 The camping area has access to the beach as well, so you don’t have to travel far to dig your feet in the sand.

 Fishing is a must in the lagoon and is very popular.
 The fishing pier stretched to over 1120 feet into the Fripp Inlet.
 The Nature Center is located at the pier entrance and has some extraordinary exhibits featuring the local wildlife and marine life.
 There are also several nature trails for hiking through the beautiful wilderness, a Visitor Center as a resource for you, the beach and even a spot for boats.
-Hunting Island State Park is not just a beach,t’s a nature and wildlife paradise that offers more then most other beaches in America.
+Hunting Island State Park is not just a beach,it’s a nature and wildlife paradise that offers more than most other beaches in America.